Header Image 1

 Student finance calculator

 You may be eligible for a bursary or scholarship when training to teach.
 These are tax-free amounts of money you receive to train in some subjects.
-Unlike a Student Loan, you do not need to pay this back.
+Unlike a student loan, you do not need to pay this back.

 • Your bursary or scholarship will be paid in a minimum of 10 equal monthly instalments from October to July.